 The Vegetable Share is the base CSA share.
 Optional Shares can be added to the Vegetable Share: Fruit, Mushroom and Coffee Shares.
-Pricing for each CSA site can be found by going to the CSA Locations link and then selecting theDetailsbox under the CSA site.
+Complete information for each CSA site can be found by going to the CSA Locations link and then selecting theDetailsbox under the CSA site.
 Payment options for shares are available.
-Members can select to pay all at once with a credit card or mailing a check to the farm as well as a three pay option that divides the payment into three equal amounts due over a three month time period.
+Members can select to pay all at once with a credit card or mailing a check to the farm as well as a three pay option with credit card or check that divides the payment into three equal amounts due over a three month time period.

 Stoneledge Farm acts in good faith to provide CSA members with plentiful shares of fresh, local, organic produce for the CSA harvest season.
 Farming by its' nature has inherent benefits of an abundant harvest and also risk, with no guarantee of quantities or contents of the CSA shares.
 CSA membership is a commitment to supporting regional agriculture and a small family farm, the local community and to share the bounty of the harvest and well as the risk of production.